menehune23/local-motive/README.md

 }
 ```

-The `@LocalStorage` and `@SessionStorage` decorators support many more features, like:
+The `@LocalStorage` and `@SessionStorage` decorators have many more features, like:

-- Support for non-string types like numbers, objects, and arrays
+- Support for non-string types like numbers, objects, arrays, and null
 - Custom storage key
 - Default value
 - Custom serialization and deserialization

 For more info, see the [decorators source](https://github.com/menehune23/local-motive/blob/master/lib/decorators.ts).
 For additional usage examples, see the [test spec](https://github.com/menehune23/local-motive/blob/master/lib/test/decorators.spec.ts).

+## A Word of Caution with Initialized Fields

+While fields that have initial values can be decorated with the `@LocalStorage` or `@SessionStorage` decorators, the outcome will likely not be the desired one.
+This is because an initial value will overwrite any value in storage for a given decorated field.
+To provide an initial value for a decorated field that will only apply if no value is currently stored, use the `defaultValue` parameter in your decorator.
+See the [decorators source](https://github.com/menehune23/local-motive/blob/master/lib/decorators.ts) for more info.

 ## License